 To make an appointment, call the Office of Compulsive and Problem Gambling at 717-346-8300.

-Download a brochure about the self-exclusion program (PDF, 2 pages).
+Download a brochure about the Casino Self-Exclusion Program (PDF, 2 pages).

 Can I place a family member with a gambling problem on the list?

-Can my name be removed from the self-exclusion list?
+Can my name be removed from the Casino Self-Exclusion list?

-Licensed facilities must refuse wagers from and deny gaming privileges to any self-excluded person; deny check cashing privileges, player club memberships, complimentary goods and services, junket participation and other similar privileges and benefits to any self-excluded person.
+Licensed facilities must refuse wagers from and deny gaming privileges to any Casino Self-Excluded person; deny check cashing privileges, player club memberships, complimentary goods and services, junket participation and other similar privileges and benefits to any Casino Self-Excluded person.

 Does Self-Exclusion from Casinos apply to other forms of gambling?